-39. On May 19, 2021 Governor Abbott signed into law Senate Bill 8, 87th Leg., Reg.
-Sess., also known as the "Texas Heartbeat Act"5, attached hereto as Exhibit A.6
+39. On May 19, 2021, Governor Abbott signed into law Senate Bill 8, 87th Leg., Reg.
+Sess., also known as the "Texas Fetal Heartbeat Law"5 ("SB8"), attached hereto as Exhibit A.6

-40. SB8 bans abortion at approximately six weeks in pregnancy-not by criminalizing it, which would be a clear violation of the United States Constitution and nearly a half-century of binding authority from the United States Supreme Court-but by deputizing private citizens to enforce the law, allowing "any person" other than governmental officials to bring a civil lawsuit against anyone who provides an abortion in violation of the Act, "aids or abets" such an abortion, or even intends to do these things.
-These civil suits are permitted regardless of whether the person suing has any connection to the abortion or the woman who sought it.7
+40. SB8 bans abortion at approximately six weeks in pregnancy-not by criminalizing it, which would be a clear violation of the U.S. Constitution and nearly a half-century of binding authority from the U.S. Supreme Court-but by deputizing private citizens to "enforce" the law, and allowing "any person" other than governmental officials to bring a civil lawsuit against anyone who provides an abortion in violation of the Act, "aids or abets" such an abortion, or even just intends to do these things.
+These civil suits are permitted regardless of whether the person suing has any connection to the abortion or the person who sought it.